Liquid Oxygen Skin Cream

 My skin is constantly immersed in a mixture containing about 20% gaseous oxygen, and I haven't noticed anything extraordinary happening to it.

-Posted by Big Gary, strangling with uncontrollable laughter in Dallas, Texas on Tue Sep 13, 2005 at 03:11 PM
+Posted by Big Gary, strangling with uncontrollable laughter on Tue Sep 13, 2005 at 05:11 PM

 Most of the cosmeceutical companies that dominate this industry include Loreal, Neutrogena, Procter & Gamble etc. Please feel free to check out their claims.
 Physician-strength companies like Obagi, Laroche Posay, Skinceuticals and neaclear are redefining this industry with their data.